The Anatomy of a Page and Post: Content, Images, SEO + Checklist!

 Finally, if you want to make it easy for readers to share your posts, make sure you have sharing buttons at the bottom and/or top of your posts.
-Add shareable icons for Facebook, Twitter, Instagram or any other social media platforms you/your clients use.
-We use the Share This plugin on all of our sites, and we love it!
+Add shareable icons for Facebook, Twitter, Instagram or any other social media platforms you and/or your clients use.

-BONUS SEO: Each time you publish a new post or page, that post/page is indexed by Google.
+BONUS SEO: Each time you publish a new post or page, that post or page is indexed by Google.
 That means, your helpful information will increase your organic SEO.
 When your readers show you some love through sharing, that helps too!
 Learn more about the importance of blogging and sharing here.

 Set your website up for SEO success!

 Don’t forget to grab the Essential Page and Post Optimization Checklist!